ugtrain/ugtrain/README.md

 **Dynamic Memory**

 * growing of objects/structures experimental, no documentation yet
-* support for allocations within a library (PIC) limited to discovery/early PIC
+* no adaption for allocations within a library (PIC) yet
 * disassembly within discovery and adaption for x86 and x86\_64 only
 * doesn't work with WINE yet